josegonzalez/chef-solo-cup/README.md

 Explanation of arguments and flags:

-* group:      Name of the box group to use; see below for a thorough explanation of a box group
+* group:      Name of the box group to use; see below for a thorough explanation of a box group.
+Also supports regex for box groups.
 * number:     Number of instances to affect.
 For bringing down instances, will affect the last n instances
 * region:     Region of amazon which this command will run against.
 Will attempt to balance load across zones
 * size:       Size of boxes to bring up, like c1.medium or m1.large